NI 5 min read

 Holywood Erupts in Celebration as Rory McIlroy's Masters Triumph Puts Northern Ireland on the World Stage

-The Co Down town of Holywood has been swept up in a wave of jubilation following Rory McIlroy's historic victory at the Masters, with the golf superstar's triumph hailed as a "priceless" moment for Northern Ireland's tourism and sporting identity.
+The Co Down town of Holywood has been swept up in a wave of jubilation following Rory McIlroy's historic victory at the Masters, with the golf superstar's triumph at Augusta National hailed as a "priceless" moment for Northern Ireland's tourism, sporting identity, and global profile.
+McIlroy's parents, present at Augusta to witness the win in person, shared in a moment of triumph that has been described as one of the most significant in Irish sporting history.

 Background